noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

 - at a high level each represent the same idea across diagrams
   - but depending on the context (i.e. diagram) the specifics could change
+  - get creative: diagrams are like visual language, the communiation of ideas
+    - so fk how other people talk, ensure your diagrams are easy to understand vs letting other people define how you describe your reality

 - `rectangle` nonhuman thing
 - `<< stereotype >>` stereotyping common things, e.g. a database, used as a title/label for a component